mohkoma/vue-laravel-csrf/README.md

 ## Installation

-You can install this package via composer using this command:
+You can install this package via npm using this command:

 `npm install vue-laravel-csrf`